 Susan is the creator of Writer's Infusion.
 She holds a B.S. in Mechanical Engineering from Northeastern University and has more than 20 years of editing, curriculum development, technical training, and project management experience.
 In the working world, she is a freelance medical editor and project manager in the pharmaceutical industry.

 Susan has been critiquing and editing for years and has a knack for pointing out problems with flow in a story.
 Reading, bike riding, hiking, and hanging out with her family are her favorite pastimes, but whenever she can, she sneaks away to work on her current manuscript or to meet with her team to film Writer’s Infusion episodes.
-She's currently querying her novel Linked to Terror, a thriller which explores the secrets of Kabbalah and the threat of terrorism.
+She's currently querying her novel Linked, a thriller which explores the secrets of Kabbalah and the threat of terrorism.